Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Conclusions

 \section{Conclusions}

-In this work, we study lifelong learning for neural VRP solvers under continual task drift, and formulate it as a lifelong RL problem with a drifting MDP distribution.
-We propose DREE, which integrates problem instance replay, behavior replay, and experience enhancement to continually acquire, rehearse, and refine experience.
-Empirically, DREE achieves superior performance to existing lifelong learning solvers under the continually drifting scenario, while remaining competitive on the periodically stationary scenario studied by prior works.
-These results highlight that, in lifelong learning of VRP solvers, both problem instances and behaviors constitute critical experience, and enhancing the quality of buffered experience is crucial for effective replay-based lifelong learning.
+\bc{As observed in the real-world logistics dataset, new VRP instances commonly sequentially arrive with the problem pattern/distribution continually drifting.} We propose lifelong learning for neural VRP solvers under this continual task drift, and formulate it as a lifelong RL problem with a drifting MDP distribution. \bc{A major challenge in this case is the low experience quality due to the frequent task change and insufficient per-task learning.} To address it, we propose DREE, which integrates problem instance replay, behavior replay, and experience enhancement to continually acquire, rehearse, and refine experience.
+Experiments \bc{on synthetic and real-world datasets} verify that DREE can achieve superior performance to existing lifelong learning solvers under the continually drifting scenario, \bc{while remaining effective on more types of task drifting.} This highlights that, in lifelong learning of VRP solvers, both problem instances and behaviors constitute critical experience, and enhancing the quality of buffered experience is crucial for effective learning.

-Despite its strong results, DREE treats tasks from all time steps equally.
-A potential future direction is to selectively emphasize steps that accumulate significant drift and are most distinctive to others, which may further improve learning efficiency.
-Incorporating strategies from dynamic optimization~\cite{10.1145/2739482.2756589} or online learning~\cite{HierarchicalDrfit} has potential for performance improvement.
-Extending DREE to scenarios with continually drifting constraints, so as to lifelong learn diverse problem variants, also constitutes a promising future direction.
+Despite its strong results, DREE treats tasks of all time steps equally.
+A potential future direction is to selectively emphasize steps that accumulate significant drift and are most distinctive to others for better efficiency.
+Incorporating strategies from dynamic optimization~\cite{10.1145/2739482.2756589} or online learning~\cite{HierarchicalDrfit} also has potential for improvement.
+Extending DREE to scenarios with drifting constraints, so as to lifelong learn diverse problem variants, also constitutes a promising future direction.